stanford-cs248/draw-svg/README.md

 int sy = (int) floor(y);
 ```

-Of course, the code should not attempt to modify the render buffer at invalid pixel locations.
+Of course, the code should not attempt to modify the pixel buffer at invalid pixel locations.

 ```
 if ( sx < 0 || sx >= width ) return;
 if ( sy < 0 || sy >= height ) return;
 ```

-If the points happen to be on screen, we fill in the pixel with the RGBA color associated with the point.
+If the points happen to be on screen, the start code fills in the pixel with the RGBA color associated with the point.

 ```
   pixel_buffer[4 * (sx + sy * width)    ] = (uint8_t) (color.r * 255);